 However, if you are just heading for the summit, you will bypass the lake on its northwest side (your left) and enter the forest for a short while again.
 Here, flagging will eventually lead you to a rocky basin below the Mt Bishop summit.
 This is where an obvious route ends and it is up to you to pick your line to the top.
 We aimed for an obvious broad “gully”, shown in the center-right on the picture.
 It is an easy scramble all the way to the summit although there is a 2 m section, just before you pop at the top, where you need to push through some bushes.
 And voilá – you have made it to one of the toughest little peaks around here.
 Enjoy the 360 views!

 An enticing variation:

 There is another way of getting to Mt Bishop and that is from Mt.
 Seymour parking lot, following a trail & flagging towards Mt.
-Elsay, dropping to Elsay Lake (there’s a cabin you can stay in by the lake) and up through an old growth forest (a little bit of bushwacking and route finding) towards Vicar Lake.
+Elsay, dropping to Elsay Lake (there’s an emergency shelter the lake) and up through an old growth forest (a little bit of bushwacking and route finding) towards Vicar Lake.
 This option, while still flagged, requires more route finding and an overnight backpack.
 I haven’t done it myself but more information can be found HERE.